Kristina Chomick, Licensed Marriage and Family Therapy

 I have been practicing therapy for almost 20 years and have worked with countless individuals, families and couples.
 While I do not want to claim to be an "expert" on all things therapy or life (because I always believe that there is room to grow and learn) I have noticed throughout my time connecting with my clients that similar struggles and repetitive patterns present themselves that affect how clients experience and see life.
 I wanted to take this experience with my clients and the knowledge I have gained and share it here, so that maybe it can touch others lives the way it has helped my clients.

-When not in the office or the classroom, you can find me watching Yankees or UCONN games, traveling, cooking, and spending time with family, friends and my dog, Bronx.
+When not in the office, you can find me watching UCONN games, traveling, cooking, and spending time with family and friends.

 Archives